 If the car is bought from a private seller: the original title and VIN number

 Private sellers, meanwhile, must fill out the "assignment of ownership" section found on the back of the car’s title before handing it over to the buyer.

 Finding cheap car insurance

-It takes less than a minute to sign up and you’ll be presented with competitive rates from up to 45 top providers.
-Not only that, the average Jerry user saves $879 a year on car insurance.
+It takes less than a minute to sign up and you’ll be presented with competitive rates from over 50 top providers, including State Farm, Allstate, and Progressive.
+Not only that, the average Jerry user saves $879 a year on car insurance!

 Frequently asked questions

 What if there’s a lien on my car?